induslevel/sanoid-backup-recovery/README.md

 ## Warning
-There is a bug in grub 2.06 that will render machines unbootable you configure snapshot of bpool https://bugs.launchpad.net/ubuntu/+source/grub2-unsigned/+bug/2051999
+There is a bug in grub 2.06 that will render machines unbootable when you take snapshot of bpool https://bugs.launchpad.net/ubuntu/+source/grub2-unsigned/+bug/2051999

 ```bash